 Help us to bring positive change to some of the most disadvantaged people in the world

-In Rwanda a high proportion of people live in extreme poverty.
-Any donation you are able to make, however small, helps us to relieve that poverty and provide hope and opportunity in the districts of Nyamasheke and Rusizi.
-Regular donations are particularly valuable because they enable us to provide longer term support.
+In Rwanda, a high proportion of people live in extreme poverty.
+Any donation, however small, helps relieve that poverty and provide opportunities across the districts of Nyamasheke and Rusizi.
+Regular donations are particularly valuable because they enable us to provide facilities like the Alivera Village, which trains and supports young people with disability to live independently.

 You can support Rwanda Action via JustGiving or use PayPal for single or regular donations.
-We are very grateful for your valuable support which helps empower communities to reduce poverty.
+We are very grateful for your valuable support to helps empower communities to reduce poverty.

 Please do contact us if you would like to hear more about opportunities to make a difference.